 I’m disappointed that you chose to abruptly end the contest for adoptive moms.
 While I’m not a fan of your brand of blog lists, I’ve always appreciated your nod to adoptive parents, and I’ve enjoyed discovering new blogs from other adoptive moms on your lists.

 If you didn’t want to include blogs that disparage adoption parents, then you should have removed them.
 If you felt uncomfortable hosting nominees that refer to adoptive parents as child stealers, “adoptorapters”, kidnappers, or desperate and coercive kid hoarders, then you should have deleted them.
 Or, if you wanted to host a competition that was for all members of the triad, you should have done that.
-Instead, you let blogs from both sides bully you and then pulled the entire contest.
+Instead, you pulled the entire contest.
 What was your fear?
 That some anti-adoption bloggers would write nasty things about Circle of Moms?
 Well, welcome to the internet.
 There are no shortage of people who will criticize what you are doing for various reasons.
 If your goal is to drive traffic to your site, you should be prepared for haters.
 Not to mention, those blogs wrote nasty things about you anyway . . . and now you’ve effectively pissed off adoptive parents as well.

-Despite what our opponents may be saying, adoptive families can still use some props from time to time.
+Despite what our opponents may be saying, adoptive families can still use some encouragement from time to time.
 We still feel marginalized.
 We still have to endure Pinterest memes with “You’re Adopted!” jokes, stupid questions about how our non-biological siblings get along, tweets from religious groups heralding biological parenting as superior, and other assorted reactions ranging from mockery to curiosity to skepticism in regards to being “real” families.
 Not to mention, we have to endure the blogs in question reading our work, parsing our words, accusing us of stealing our children and holding contests of their own in which they mockingly choose the worst blogs by adoptive parents.

 Regardless of my feelings about blog contests, I appreciated that adoptive moms were getting a nod from you.
 Now, you’ve made us feel like our families are too controversial to be acknowledged.
 You’ve implied that adoptive parenting is a “sensitive topic”.
 It’s shaming to feel like we can’t be honored as adoptive parents because it’s too controversial.